dali-miccai/dali-miccai.github.io/docs/_posts/2022-06-27-deadline-extended.markdown

 author: The DALI Organizers
 ---

-After receiving serveral inquirs from authors, we have decided to extend the paper submission deadline to **July 2nd**!
+After receiving several inquiries from authors, we have decided to extend the paper submission deadline to **July 2nd**!
 Please submit your papers on [our Microsoft CMT site](https://cmt3.research.microsoft.com/DALI2022).

-We have also enabled the submission of supplementary materials, please submit content that cannot fit within the main paper as seperate supplementary materials.
-Note that materials must **NOT** bear any identification markers and reviewers are under no obligation to review them.
+We have also enabled the submission of supplementary materials.
+Please submit content that cannot fit within the main paper as separate supplementary materials.
+Note that materials must **NOT** bear any identification markers, and reviewers are under no obligation to review them.
 Please make sure the paper itself contains all necessary information and illustrations.